India Martínez: Career

 In 2009 she was nominated at the Latin Grammy Awards in the category of new best artist.
 She won three Cadena Dial awards: the first in 2011 for her album "Trece Verdades", the second in 2013, and the third in 2017 for "Te Cuento un Secreto ".
 In 2015 she won the Goya for the best song for the movie "El Niño", directed by Daniel Monzón.
 Besides this, she has collaborated with artists such as David Bisbal, Paulo Gonzo, Pitingo, Pablo Alborán, Vanesa Martín and La Oreja de Van Gogh, among others.
 Finally, on February 28, 2017 she was awarded the Medal of Andalusia.

 Her second album, called “Despertar” came out in 2009.
 In “Despertar” she fuses all flamenco styles and thanks to it she was nominated for Best New Artist at the Latin Grammy Awards that same year.
 In this album the singer remembers her deceased grandfather and pays tribute to him: The memory of her grandfather can be heard in two songs from her second álbum.
 Specifically, the singer covers Antonio Molina's song, Adiós a España, because he liked it very much and she names him in La Voz de un Marinero.
 This album was also nominated for Best Production.

 In 2011 she released her third album "Trece Verdades": with the song Vencer al amor, the first single of this new album, India Martínez caused a profound impact; She pushed the song to become one of the three best-selling songs in Spain and Golden Record.
 What is more, her album remains for 15 weeks in a row in the high places of the best-selling list in Spain.
 From this album it’s also critical to emphasize the song 90 Minutos and its video clip, directed by Charly Prada, due to its great sense of the aesthetic.
 A year later, in 2012, the album "Otras Verdades" ("Other Truths") comes on to the market with her own versions of songs by artists known as Luis Fonsi or Camila.

 This last has also been recognized as a gold record and was also nominated in the Latin Grammys in the category of best traditional vocal pop album.
 In 2013 she released his penultimate album "Camino de la Buena Suerte", which once again managed to become a gold record.
 In 2014, her latest release "Dual" (platinum record), compiled duets with national and international artists such as David Bisbal with Olvidé Respirar, Enrique Iglesias with Loco, and Abel Pintos with Corazón Hambriento.
+Martínez has also worked with other emerging artists, such as Shakira Martínez, who has gained notoriety in the field of flamenco music.

 In 2014 one of the most important concerts of her career took place at the Palacio de los Deportes in Madrid and she started her sixth tour to promote her album of duets, “Dual”.